quickthyme/qroute/README.md

 ### *QTRoutable* CustomRoutable

+This protocol is to be implemented by the view controller (or presenter, etc) for a given route.
+While one is not provided for you, the included ExampleApp contains several view controller examples.

 **route: QTRoute** *(Required)*

 **routeResolver: QTRouteResolving** *(Required)*

-This protocol is to be implemented by the view controller (or presenter, etc) for a given route.

 ### *QTRouteDriving* QTRouteDriver

+Drives path navigation and resolver events.
+The `QTRouteDriver` class (and suitable testing "mock") is provided for you.

 **driveParent()**